 Charity registered in Scotland SC015800

-The Peer Support Coordinator is responsible for supporting the development and expansion of peer support systems across the University of Edinburgh, enabling all students’ access to peer support to enhance their student experience.
+The Peer Learning Coordinator is responsible for supporting the development and expansion of peer learning systems across the University of Edinburgh, enabling all students’ access to peer learning to enhance their student experience.
 This will include supporting and facilitating student-led peer to peer activity throughout the University, encouraging students to take a holistic and autonomous approach to their learning and development.

-A confident and experienced trainer with excellent communication and interpersonal, organisational and IT skills.
-You will have a proven track record of providing learning support to others.
+A confident and experienced trainer with excellent communication and interpersonal, organizational and IT skills.
+The postholder will have a proven track record of providing learning support to others.